soras/osalausestaja/readme.txt

      -- Vabamorf's disambiguator:
         https://github.com/Filosoft/vabamorf
      NB!
-The clause segmenter also works on morphologically ambiguous input, but the quality of the analysis is expected to be worse than in the case of morphologically disambiguated text.
+The clause segmenter also works on morphologically ambiguous input, but the quality of the analysis is expected to be lower than in the case of morphologically disambiguated text.

 =========================